 Gadsden State to celebrate Community College Month in April

-Gadsden State Community College is joining with community colleges across the state and nation to celebrate National Community College Month in April.
-The theme for this year is “Celebrate!
-Educate!
-Motivate!”
+Gadsden, Ala. – Gadsden State Community College is joining with community colleges across the state and nation to celebrate National Community College Month in April.
+The theme for this year is “Expanding Minds.
+Transforming Lives.”

 Gadsden State is a member institution of the Alabama Community College System, which enrolls more than half of all freshmen and sophomores in the state.
 Approximately 6,300 of these students transfer each year to public four-year institutions.
 More than 17,000 degrees and certificates are awarded annually from members of the Alabama Community College System.

-Community College Month includes community events, student workshops and professional development opportunities at various campuses.
+Community College Month includes community events, workshops and professional development opportunities.

 Student fun days are planned at several Gadsden State campuses.
-MASH at McClellan will be from 11:30 a.m. to 1 p.m.
-April 16 on the first floor and front circle area.
-Gadsden State Cherokee’s Spring Fling will be from 11 a.m. to 12:30 p.m.
-April 17 in the lobby.
-Student Appreciation Day at the Ayers Campus will be from 11:30 a.m. to 1 p.m. in the gazebo area near the Student Center.
-G-Day will be from 10 a.m. to 1 p.m.
-April 18 at the quad on the Wallace Drive Campus.
+Student Appreciation Day at the Ayers Campus will be from 11 a.m. to 2 p.m.
+April 11 on the back lawn of the campus.
+G-Day will be from 10:30 a.m. to 1:30 p.m.
+April 13 at the quad on the Wallace Drive Campus.
 All events will include fun, food and music for students, faculty and staff.

 Gadsden State Cherokee is hosting a month-long drive to collect supplies for the Cherokee County Children’s Advocacy Center.
-Needed items include antibacterial wipes, tissue, individually-wrapped snacks, bottles of water, juice pouches or boxes and modeling clay as well as crafts for play therapy, such as foam stickers, colored pipe cleaners, colored popsicle sticks, googly eyes and sand art.
-For more information, call 256-927-1800.
+Needed items include Kleenex, toilet paper, paper towels, Clorox wipes, individually-wrapped chips & crackers, bottled water, juice pouches or boxes, new stuffed animals as well as crafts for play therapy, such as fidget spinners, stress balls, cute/fun pens, journals or small notebooks, washable paint, paintbrushes, glitter, small canvases and craft buttons.
+Items may be dropped off in the lobby of the Academic Building.
+For more information, call 256-927-1800 or 256-927-1808.

 Student achievement recognition ceremonies are traditionally held during Community College Month.
 The annual Honors Day on the Ayers Campus will be at 2 p.m.
-April 23 on the second floor of the Pierce Cain Learning Resource Center.
+April 18 at the Learning Resource Center.
 Honors Day at the Wallace Drive Campus will be at 2 p.m.
-April 24 at Wallace Hall Fine Arts Center.
-Gadsden State’s Phi Theta Kappa International Honor Society will hold an induction ceremony for new members at 6 p.m.
-April 24 at Wallace Hall.
+April 19 at Wallace Hall Fine Arts Center.
+Gadsden State’s Phi Theta Kappa International Honor Society will hold an induction ceremony for new members at 5:30 p.m.
+April 19 at Wallace Hall.
 The public is invited to attend these events.

-Administrative Professionals Week will be celebrated during Community College Month with a professional development opportunity for administrative assistants and clerks.
-The event will be from 8 a.m. to 2 p.m.
-April 25 in the Bevill Center on the East Broad Campus.
-Speakers include Heather Brothers New of The Chamber of Gadsden/Etowah; Valencia Johnson of Avenue V Entertainment; and Rugenia Moore Henry from the Excel Institute.
-Participants must RSVP by Friday, April 19 to Baisha Woody at 256-549-8234 or firstname.lastname@example.org.
+Administrative Professionals Week will be celebrated during Community College Month with a professional development opportunity for administrative assistants and clerks from 8 a.m. to 2 p.m.
+April 25 in the Bevill Center Lecture Hall on the East Broad Campus.
+The event is open to the public.
+Registration is $25 and includes lunch.
+Participants must RSVP by April 20 to Baisha Woody, director of Skills Training, at 256-549-8234 or email@example.com.
+The registration link can be found at https://forms.office.com/r/yJg7htBcMQ.